 Cons: Bright sound, bass lacking bass without subwoofer

-The Klipsch R-41M is currently in my list of the best budget bookshelf speakers (under $200).
+The Klipsch R-41M is currently in our list of our recommended loudspeakers for your bookshelf (under $200).